andrewtarzia/big_unsymm/notes.md

 build_subsystems.py
     will build triangles, squares and 6-mem rings from metal precursor and ligand -- includes optimisation

+utilities.py
+    defines utilities for construction
+    same as unsymm basically.

 optimisation.py
     defines optimisation sequence.
     same as unsymm.